 Unlike colocation services, where the provider handles staffing, an in-house setup means ongoing labor expenses that add up quickly.

-2. Operational Costs & Overheads
+Operational Costs and Overheads

 Setting up an on-premise data center requires massive upfront investments, including: